 Third, WeChat is a great tool for you to communicate directly with your potential clients.
 Instead of requiring them to contact you via email, at least give them the option of reaching out via WeChat too.
 This will increase your conversion rates.

 Baidu is the most popular search engine in China by a large margin.
 Google is blocked in China, which means it’s only accessed by some people with VPNs.
-There are also 3 other significant search engines that function similar to Baidu.
+There are also 3 other significant search engines that function similar to Baidu, as well as Bing.

 One of the most common playbooks for B2B marketers can be described as “Google ads + landing page + contact form”.
 Luckily, this playbook can be replicated in Chinese, although we would recommend some adjustments.

 - Get started a month ahead of your launch date.
-It will take a week or two to set up an account with Baidu (you can do it through us).
+It will take a week or two to set up an account with Baidu (you can do it through an agency).
 Plus, it will take some time to plan out the campaign.

-- Offer additional content methods (as mentioned above in the email section), and make sure to be available to talk right away.
+- Offer additional contact methods (as mentioned above in the email section), and make sure to be available to talk right away.

-- Localize the website, landing page and any content assets specifically for China.
+- Transcreate the website, landing page and any content assets specifically for China.
 More on that in the next section.